uw-dims/dims-dashboard/docs/source/using.rst

 ..

-Click **View my IPs needing mitigation** link to display a modal window where the user can submit IPs that have been mitigated.
-Right now the UI for this consists of the modal displaying all remaining IPs the user needs to address.
+Click **View my IPs needing mitigation** link to display a modal window where you can submit IPs that have been mitigated.
+Right now the UI for this consists of the modal displaying all remaining IPs you need to address.

 .. figure:: demo/view_my_ips.png
    :width: 100%